Crystal Gayle: 1979–1989: Continued crossover success

 In 1979, Gayle moved to Columbia Records, bringing Reynolds with her.
 Under Columbia, Gayle began recording more cover versions of songs.
 This decision received praise from music critics, who credited her for being "versatile".
 Her seventh studio album, Miss the Mississippi was released in 1979 as well.
 It featured three major hits including "Half the Way", which became her third crossover pop hit.
 Miss the Mississippi peaked at number 3 on the Billboard Top Country Albums chart number 36 on the Billboard 200 and certified gold in sales from the RIAA.
-Gayle's eighth studio release These Days (1980) spawned two more number 1 singles on the country songs chart: "If You Ever Change Your Mind" and "Too Many Lovers".
+Gayle's eighth studio release These Days (1980) spawned two more number 1 singles on the Billboard Hot Country Singles chart: "If You Ever Change Your Mind" and "Too Many Lovers".
 In 1981, Gayle's ninth studio album Hollywood, Tennessee peaked at number 5 on the country albums chart and number 99 on the Billboard 200.
 Although commercially successful, it received mixed critical reviews.
 Mary A. Bufwack and Robert K. Oermann said that the album "symbolized her uptown inspirations" and Jason Ankeny of AllMusic gave the album only 2.5 out of 5 stars.
 Hollywood, Tennessee spawned three major hits on the Billboard country songs chart.
 This included the crossover hit, "The Woman in Me", and the social awareness tune, "Livin' in These Troubled Times".

 As Gayle's music crossed multiple genres, she made more appearances outside of the Nashville establishment.
-Among these was hosting two prime time television specials: Crystal and the Crystal Gayle Special.
+Among these was hosting two prime time television specials: The Crystal Gayle Special (1979) and Crystal (1980).
 Both shows aired on CBS and were given critical acclaim.
 Gayle would also appear with Bob Hope on his 1979 television special called On the Road to China.
 For the special, Gayle and Hope taped a performance on the Great Wall of China.
 The special made Gayle the first artist to film a performance on the Great Wall.

 In 1982, Gayle collaborated with Tom Waits on the soundtrack of Francis Ford Coppola's film One from the Heart.
 Originally, Bette Midler was chosen for the project, however Midler could not fit it into her schedule.
 At first the soundtrack was delayed by Columbia Records due to a dispute with Coppola's Zoetrope Studios.
 When it was released, the soundtrack received positive reviews.
 Thom Jurek of AllMusic gave the release 4.5 out of 5 stars, who called it "one of the most beautifully wrought soundtrack collaborations in history".
 Steve Pond of Rolling Stone called it "a dreamy series of duets with Crystal Gayle that drift in and out of the film, comment on the action and supply some crucial transitions."